thenickdude/webm-writer-js/Readme.md

 ## Compatibility

-Because this code relies on browser support for encoding a Canvas as a WebP image (using `toDataURL()`), it is presently only supported in Google Chrome.
-It will throw an exception on other browsers.
+Because this code relies on browser support for encoding a Canvas as a WebP image (using `toDataURL()`), it is presently only supported in Google Chrome, or a similar environment like Electron.
+It will throw an exception on other browsers or on vanilla Node.

 ## Usage (Chrome)